 Our favorite publisher is Unit Study.com.
 Their unit studies are in PDF form which allows me to send the file to my children’s Kindle Fires and they’re able to read and click through to any online resources provided in the unit study.
 I’ve come to appreciate these unit studies more than I have in the past because they give my children the ability to be independent learners.
 I know that they’ll be safe to use the links provided within the unit studies.
 My kids get to do school on their own which is important to them.
 It is a win-win situation for both homeschool mom and homeschool kids.

 - Expedition Geography Unit Studies are for K-4.
 You can buy the entire set of them as a bundle to $ave money!

 - Passport Geography Unit Studies are divided into two different levels – Scouts for K-6th and Explorer for 7th-12th.
 Don’t forget to check out the bundles for these too!

 Techie Homeschool Mom also has great geography unit studies available.
 They are online based and require your children to log into your account to complete the unit study.
 One of my favorite features of the platform she uses is that it allows her to embed all You Tube videos into the unit studies themselves.
 This ensures that children aren’t stumbling onto things they shouldn’t on You Tube’s site.
-If you’ve never used these before, you can check out a portion of her Ancient Egypt Online Unit Study here.

 While I have created my own geography unit studies in the past, I’ve found that by saving a few dollars here and there it has often been worth purchasing them ready to go.
 However, there have been times when my children have wanted to learn about a country that I couldn’t find a unit study for, so we’ve had no choice but to create our own.
 Be open to creating your own geography unit studies with your children!
 It can be a wonderful experience for all of you!